park-m/open-source-developer-portal/app/guides/send-money/transfer-onboarding.md

     name: send-money
     step: 1b
 title:  "Step 1: Transfer onboarding"
+description: Learn how to set up customer accounts via the Dwolla Transfer API.
 ---

 # Step 1: Create a Dwolla Direct account for the recipient